theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 That's it!

-We can safely print this cart SVG without copying it to your project's directory.
+We can safely print this cart SVG without copying it to our project's directory.

 And in the off chance that this particular cart icon needs to be customized we can rely on Hugo's union file system!